Kotlin/kotlinx.serialization/README.md

 ### Multiplatform (common, JS, Native)

-Platform artifacts have the same names as JVM one, but with additional suffix (e.g. `org.jetbrains.kotlinx:kotlinx-serialization-runtime-native`).
-For Native artifact, Gradle metadata is required (put the line `enableFeaturePreview('GRADLE_METADATA')` in your `gradle.properties`) and minimal supported version of Gradle is 5.3.

 Typically, you need the following dependencies in your multiplatform project (don't forget to rename [source sets](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html#configuring-source-sets) according to your setup):

 ```gradle